paulkarpenko/us-code-ui/uscode/title-20-education/chapter-044-career-and-technical-education.md

 (3) **Indirect costs** — Notwithstanding any other provision of law or regulation, the Secretary shall not require the use of a restricted indirect cost rate for grants issued under this section.

 **(d) Applications** To be eligible to receive a grant under this section, a tribally controlled postsecondary career and technical institution that is not receiving Federal assistance under title I of the Tribally Controlled Colleges and Universities Assistance Act of 1978 ([25 U.S.C.
-1802](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section1802&num=0&edition=prelim) et seq.) or the Navajo Community College Act ([25 U.S.C.
-640a](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section640a&num=0&edition=prelim) et seq.)
-1 shall submit to the Secretary an application at such time, in such manner, and containing such information as the Secretary may require.
+1802](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section1802&num=0&edition=prelim) et seq.) or the Navajo Community College Act (Public Law 92–189; 85 Stat.
+646) shall submit to the Secretary an application at such time, in such manner, and containing such information as the Secretary may require.

 **(e) Expenses**